hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 5. Airdrop a fungible token X with amount Y to Alice and an NFT Z and serial number 1 to Bob.
 Cancel the airdrop for fungible token X to Alice and for NFT Z and serial number 1 to Bob → pending state shouldn’t keep the airdrops for Alice and Bob
 6. Airdrop a fungible token X with amount Y to Alice, an NFT Z and serial number 1 to Bob and the same NFT with serial number 2 to Carol.
 Cancel the airdrop for NFT Z and serial number 2 to Carol → pending state shouldn’t keep the airdrop to Carol, but should keep the airdrops to Alice and Bob

-### Synthetic transfer and execution on claim (perform transfers and change persisted state)

-We should also validate that the pending state properly creates and propagates the synthetic transfer in case of airdrop claims.
+### State management on claim (erase pending airdrop state only after successful claim)

 1. Claim an airdrop with a fungible token X with amount Y airdropped from Alice to Bob
 2. Claim an airdrop with an NFT with token X and a serial number 1 airdropped from Alice to Bob
 3. Claim multiple fungible airdrops - a fungible token X with amount Y airdropped from Alice to Bob and a fungible token Z with amount Y from Carol to Bob
 4. Claim multiple nft airdrops with the same sender and TokenId but different serial numbers - an NFT X with serial numbers 1 and 2 airdropped to Bob
 5. Claim multiple nft airdrops with the same TokenId but different senders and serial numbers - NFT X with serial number 1 airdropped from Alice to Bob and NFT X with serial number 2 airdropped from Carol to Bob
 6. Claim multiple nft airdrops with different TokenIds but same sender and serial numbers - NFT X with serial number 1 airdropped from Alice to Bob and NFT Y with serial number 1 airdropped from Alice to Bob
 7. Claim multiple nft airdrops with different TokenIds, different serial numbers but same sender - NFT X with serial number 1 airdropped from Alice to Bob and NFT Y with serial number 2 airdropped from Alice to Bob
 8. Claim multiple nft airdrops with different TokenIds, different serial numbers and different senders - NFT X with serial number 1 airdropped from Alice to Bob, NFT Y with serial number 2 airdropped from Carol to Bob

-For all the cases the WritableStore should create a synthetic crypto transfer with information from the airdrop entry and delegate it to the `CryptoTransferHandler` for execution.
-The pending state should delete the airdrop entry after the transfer is executed.
-The operations should be atomic and no pending airdrop should be left after a synthetic transfer.
+For all cases the pending state shouldn't keep the airdrops for Bob, if they are claimed successfully.